Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Extension: pledging an object vs. pledging cash

-The first important observation is that if $c=0$ (i.e., misappropriation of revenues is costless), then the incentive compatibility constraint immediately implies $y_2( \sum_i b_{2,i}+e)=0$: no outside investment is possible.
-In this case, the choice of effort solves:
+An important observation is that if misappropriating revenues is costless ($c=0$), the incentive compatibility constraint immediately implies $y_2(\sum_i b_{2,i}+e)=0$: no outside investment is feasible.
+In this scenario, the auctioneer's choice of effort solves:

-with solution $e^*=1$, which is efficient.
-However, the time profile of revenues is not efficient because the auctioneer earns his revenues (and consumes) in each period.
+yielding the efficient level $e^*=1$.
+However, the timing of revenues remains inefficient because the auctioneer receives and consumes revenues in both periods (remember that the auctioneer is more impatient than investors, and therefore, in the first-best scenario, she consumes only in the first period).

-If instead $c$ is sufficiently large, then the first best can be achieved.
-To see this, note that if the auctioneer sets the optimal level of effort $e^{**}=1$, then revenues should always be larger than $\underline v+1$.
-The contract between the auctioneer and the investor can therefore impose a punishment whenever revenues are below $\underline v +1$, where the largest possible punishment is $c$ (else the auctioneer will run away with the till).
-If this punishment is sufficiently large, an efficient level of effort is achieved.
-The revenues generated are transferred to the investor, so that $ E[y_2( \sum_i b_{2,i}+e)]=y_1=k+1$, therefore achieving the first best.
+In contrast, if $c$ is sufficiently large, the first-best outcome can be attained.
+To see why, note that if the auctioneer exerts the efficient effort level $e^{**}=1$, realized revenues always exceed $\underline v +1$.
+Thus, the investment contract can require the auctioneer to transfer all period-2 revenues to investors and impose a penalty whenever period-2 revenues fall below $\underline v +1$.
+Provided this penalty is sufficiently severe and feasible (which occurs whenever $c$ is sufficiently large), efficient effort is induced.
+Consequently, investors capture all period-2 revenues, satisfying the investors' rationality constraint $E[y_2(\sum_i b_{2,i}+e)] = y_1 = k+1$ and restoring the first-best allocation.